threefoldfoundation/tft/bridges/stellar-evm/transfers.md

 - From Stellar to Ethereum:

-   To cover the costs of the bridge, a fee of 50 TFT is charged.
+   To cover the costs of the bridge, a default fee of 50 TFT is charged.
 This fee can be modified if it does not cover the gas price for the bridge.

    Make sure the  amount received on the bridge's Stellar address is larger than the Fee..